oracle/graal/compiler/docs/NativeBridgeProcessor.md

 }
 ```

-Annotation processor generates `HSCalculatorGen` class with a static `createNativeToHotSpot(JNIEnv jniEnv, JObject handle)` factory method creating a `HSCalculator` instance forwarding `add` and `sub` operations to an object in HotSpot.
+The annotation processor generates class `HSCalculatorGen` with a static factory method `createNativeToHotSpot(JNIEnv jniEnv, JObject handle)`.
+The method creates an instance of `HSCalculator` that forwards `add` and `sub` methods from a Native Image to an object in a HotSpot VM.

+#### Bridging a class

 When it's not possible to use an interface to define operations to bridge the annotation processor also supports base classes.
 This can be useful if you need to bridge an existing JDK or library type.
 For classes, all public non-static non-final non-native methods which are not inherited from `java.lang.Object` are bridged.
-In the following example, we generate bridges for `Calculator` class.
+In the following example, we generate bridges for the `Calculator` class.

 ```java
 class Calculator {